theupdateframework/taps/tap20.md

 ```

 Where ROLE, KEYID, KEY, and THRESHOLD are as defined in the original
-tuf spec.
+TUF specification.
 The value of ROLE has to be the same as the role for the
 delegation.
 The value of THRESHOLD is its new value.
 VERSION is the index of
 this rotate file, incrementing by 1 on each rotation.
 The keys specify the new
 valid keys